- 1. Name of the medicinal product

 Insulin and antidiabetic medicinal productsDose adjustments (decrease or increase) of insulin and antidiabetic medicinal products (e.g. metformin, liraglutide, vildagliptin, nateglinide) may be required when administered concomitantly with pasireotide (see also section 4.4).

-PregnancyThere are no adequate data from the use of pasireotide in pregnant women.
+PregnancyThere is a limited amount of data from the use of pasireotide in pregnant women.
 Studies in animals have shown reproductive toxicity (see section 5.3).
-The potential risk for humans is unknown.
-Signifor should not be used during pregnancy unless clearly necessary.
+Pasireotide is not recommended for use during pregnancy and in women of childbearing potential who are not using contraception (see section 4.4).

 Breast-feedingIt is unknown whether pasireotide is excreted in human milk.
 Available data in rats have shown excretion of pasireotide in milk (see section 5.3).
 Breast-feeding should be discontinued during treatment with Signifor.